 The market doesn’t always flee with the fans’ own requests whether they will work on sequels or others.
 Anime is also not exempt from Japanese settings and Otaku cultures such as moe, idol, and others.
 This makes some original anime or other new anime always covered.
 They always play safe with themes that have proven successful.
 Apparently, they try to play outside the zone but fails at the beginning.
 However, “91 Days” is one of the proven titles that they can still play outside.
 Indeed, there are so many original anime that have also proven their success.
 They were “Code Geass”, “Cowboy Bebop”, “AnoHana”, “Gurren Lagann”, and others.
 However, Shuka successfully illustrates the Lawless-style concept with great inspiration title card from “The Godfather” and “Scarface “.

 Shuka previously worked on “Durarara!! x2 Ten” where both have almost identical visuals.
 It’s just that “91 Days” is a dark anime about tragedy and revenge.
 Lawless is a fictional city in America in the 1930s.
-The Prohibition era prohibited a liquor at its time.
+The Prohibition-era prohibited liquor at its time.
 The title comes with Angelo Lagusa’s revenge with the Vanetti family which took 91 days.
 Angelo is the son of a member of a mob group.
 Seven years after watching his family being killed when he was a child, Angelo got an unknown letter.
 The letter contains the identities of who killed his family.
 And this goes back to the Vanetti family.
 Under a pseudonym, Avilio Bruno assembles a chess game in the psychological plan of his mind.
 He must, first of all, build trust especially Nero Vanetti, a potential Don to his father.

 This show seems like one of the best mafia anime along with “Baccano!”
-However, the promotional poster seems to tell everything at the end.
-Two guys, Angelo and Nero, pointing the gun each other in a final showdown.
+However, the promotional poster seems to tell everything in the end.
+Two guys, Angelo and Nero, pointing the gun to each other in a final showdown.
 It seems like they have told a spoiler.
 Regardless, I also know it will end up the same as on the poster.
 In a different case, that is not true.
 “91 Days” often keep its information.
 You are trying to guess what happened for the next 10 minutes or even 30 seconds.

 The show is about revenge, coupled in Avilio’s head after knowing that this is a high consequence and responsibility.
-There is so much complexity on its characters.
+There is so much complexity in its characters.
 You don’t try to find out what’s inside Angelo’s head.
 They take you into these rooted characters then connect them directly.
 The characters are not just memorable or less expensive, but they have a purpose why they were there.
 Just like the city name, this anime is lawless.
 There are no rules for the game and no sympathy.

 “91 Days” emphasizes a “keep your friends close, but your enemies closer.”
 As “The Godfather”, you could not believe anything.
 Both of them almost have a similar connection from conflicts between siblings, the wedding, and whatsoever.
 But, “The Godfather” franchise focuses more on matters of family, trust, betrayal, and tragedy.
 On the other hand, this anime is also the same.
 But, it’s the tone and character that makes both feel different.
 This anime takes a setting where transformation, death, and role change can occur anywhere, anytime.
 Then, it keeps happening repeatedly.